Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon GuardDuty is turned on for all the accounts.
 - [ ] The company has not configured an AWS Config rule to monitor billing.

-### A SysOps administrator is troubleshooting a VPC with public and private subnets that leverage custom network ACLs.
+### A SysOps administrator is troubleshooting a VPC with public and private subnets that leverage custom network `ACL`s.
 Instances in the private subnet are unable to access the internet.
 There is an internet gateway attached to the public subnet.
 The private subnet has a route to a `NAT` gateway that is also attached to the public subnet.
 The Amazon EC2 instances are associated with the default security group for the VPC.
 What is causing the issue in this scenario?

-- [x] There is a network ACL on the private subnet set to deny all outbound traffic.
+- [x] There is a network `ACL` on the private subnet set to deny all outbound traffic.
 - [ ] There is no `NAT` gateway deployed in the private subnet of the VPC.
 - [ ] The default security group for the VPC blocks all inbound traffic to the EC2 instances.
 - [ ] The default security group for the VPC blocks all outbound traffic from the EC2 instances.